Tarikh-i Jahangushay: Description of Mongol hunts

-Hunting of wolves

 An account of the tragic failure of a Chinese student – (Jiang Rong: "The Wolf") – to save a wild wolf of a type formerly hunted by the historical Mongol people (and still today by their descendants), would indicate that wolves were targeted by such hunts, as traditional methods of the ravaging wolves in imminent danger of extinction were described.
 Snow leopards and others were also likely to have been hunted.

-The place of horses in the Mongolian diet

-It is reported by British historian Stephen Turnbull that the Mongols ate horse milk powder with water, around 250 grammes a day – although an account they quote mentions that they took 4.5 kg along for an expedition and claims they hunted on campaign, such as digging around for marmots.
-In times of desperation, they also drank blood from their horses by temporarily opening a vein and drain some blood into a cup.
-This they would drink either plain or mixed with milk or water.